Trump -- defiant and dark as ever -- claims Biden would destroy America

 Trump's crowd of 2,000 people on the South Lawn, few wearing masks and sitting close together, was an extraordinary scene during a pandemic that has brought America to its knees -- but it exemplified Trump's willingness to spin a false alternative reality for political gain.

-Amazingly, he accused Biden of ignoring science -- and falsely said that Biden wanted to shut down the whole country -- after flouting his own public health experts in a denial-laden and disastrous response to the pandemic.
+Amazingly, he accused Biden of ignoring science -- and falsely said that his opponent wanted to shut down the whole country -- after flouting his own public health experts in a denial-laden and disastrous response to the pandemic.

 The pictures from the crowded White House lawn made a mockery of Trump's late conversion to the mask-wearing that scientists say is the best current way of fighting a pandemic that has killed 180,000 Americans.